-- the significance of this proposal on the local and regional economic context - channelling strategies to manage impacts of the project through existing government policies and programs - the long and short-term beneficial (such as job creation) and adverse (such as competition with local small business) impacts that are likely to result from the development - the potential, if any, for direct equity investment in the project by local businesses or communities - the cost to all levels of government of any additional infrastructure provision - implications for future development in the locality (including constraints on surrounding land uses and existing industry) - the potential economic impact of any major hazard identified in section 4.13 - the distributional effects of the proposal including proposals to mitigate any negative impact on disadvantaged groups - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future - impacts on local and adjacent property values.
+- the significance of this proposal on the local and regional economic context - the long and short-term beneficial (e.g. job creation) and adverse (e.g. competition with local small business) impacts that are likely to result from the development - the potential implications for local businesses and industries - implications for future development in the locality (including constraints on surrounding land uses and existing industry) - the distributional effects of the proposal including proposals to mitigate any negative impact on disadvantaged groups - the value of lost opportunities or gained opportunities for other economic activities anticipated in the future (where applicable) - statement on likely implications of project for local property values.

-Consideration of the impacts of the project in relation to energy self-sufficiency, security of supply and balance of payments benefits may be discussed.
-Attention should be directed to the long and short-term effects of the project on the land-use of the surrounding area and existing industries, regional income and employment and the state economy.
+Consideration of the impacts of the project in relation to balance of payments benefits may be discussed.
+Attention should be directed to effects of the project on existing industries, regional income and employment and the state economy.
+The scope of any studies should be referred to the government for input before undertaking the studies.

-For identified impacts to economic values, suggest mitigation and enhancement strategies and facilitate initial negotiations to gain acceptance of these strategies.
+For identified impacts to economic values, suggest mitigation and enhancement strategies and facilitate initial negotiations towards acceptance of these strategies.
 Practical monitoring regimes should also be recommended.